Simple Pasta with Broccoli and Sun-Dried Tomatoes

 - Dried hot red pepper flakes

-Serve at once, passing around dried hot red pepper flakes and lemon or lime wedges for embellishing individual portions.
+- Serve at once, passing around dried hot red pepper flakes, and lemon or lime wedges if desired for embellishing individual portions.

 Note: Since dried tomatoes are used generously in this dish, you may want to consider using those that are nice and moist but not oil-cured.
 But that’s entirely up to you.